gkoechli/push_swap/README.md

 # push_swap
-Sorting program that aims to sort an integer list with the least amount of manipulations between a set of pre-determined rules
+Sorting program that aims to sort an integer list with the least amount of manipulations between a set of pre-determined rules.

 # Usage